Fenou97/Jean-Darius_Portfolio/README.md

 During which time periods does the company experience peak sales?

-Data Sources
+DATA SOURCES

 Data from various sources sales transactions were collected and cleaned for analysis.
 The original data contains variables such as date (3/1/2024), datetime (3/1/2024  10:15:51 AM), cash_type (card/cash), card (te number of the card used to purchase), money (how much the customer paaid when ordered a type coffee), coffee_name (the specific coffee the customer purchased).

-Data Preparation
+DATA PREPARATION

-The rae data contains some inconsitencies that muust be handled to make it suitable for the analyis
+The raw data contains has been imported to Microsot Power BI for analyis.
+It containd some inconsitencies that muust be handled to make it suitable for the analyis.

+Data Cleaning

+Data profiling technique has been implemented to analyze the data to better understand its structure, quality, and content.

+Features engineering

+We created new feature called Time by spliting the original column datetime (3/1/2024  10:15:51 AM) into Column (Date) → 3/1/2024 and Column 2 (Time) → 10:15:51 AM.
+The Column (Time) → 10:15:51 AM is also splitted into Column  (Time) → 10:15:51 and Column (Day Time) → AM/PM.
+This will enable us to identify the period that the company experience peak sales.

+Data cleaning